 If both parties can not reach an agreement on the amount of a settlement, a lawsuit is filed.
 Of course in some cases, especially wrongful death cases, no demand letter is sent before suit is filed.
 After the filing of a suit, the discovery process begins.
 Discovery usually consists of interrogatories (which are written questions that must be answered under oath), requests for the production of documents and depositions.
 Depending on the case, there are often additional items of discovery such as expert witness depositions, site inspections, and expert testing.
 The goal of a lawsuit is to ultimately resolve your case for the amount it is worth.
 Settlement negotiations often continue throughout the process.
 However if the case cannot be resolved, you have a right to a trial by jury and you should hire an experienced lawyer to exercise that right and represent you in that trial.
 You should hire Chris Parks.

-If a loved one has died due to the negligence of another party, Chris Parks P.C. can help you get the compensation you deserve.
+If a loved one has died due to the negligence of another party, Chris Parks Law can help you get the compensation you deserve.
 Call (720) 805-1193 to discuss your case with us right now.
-There is no charge for the call.
+We offer free case evaluations.